PoisotLab/ms_betacov_mapping/README.md

 highlights that this evolutionary landscape has a striking correspondence to regions where zoonotic betacoronaviruses have previously emerged.

-Under this framework, other regions where high viral sharing dominates coevolutionary dynamics---such as Latin America, or Eurasia above a northing of 30---would pose less of a risk of zoonotic emergence.
+Compared to approaches that map emergence risk based only on the number of known bat hosts of betacoronaviruses, our framework suggests regions where high viral sharing dominates coevolutionary dynamics---such as Latin America, or Eurasia above a northing of 30---would pose less of a relative risk of zoonotic emergence.
 Nevertheless, areas of high host uniqueness coupled with high viral sharing (red-to-pink in @fig:trivariate) could create hotspots facilitated by viral codivergence.
 Our framework identifies Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [@Shi2014DeeDiv],